FrankiePo/clusterpics/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build -prod --base-href \"/clusterpics/\"` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Publish to gh-pages
+Run `ngh` to push dist folder to `gh-pages` branch.

 ## Running unit tests